google/skia-buildbot/skolo/ansible/switchboard/roles/install_test_machine_monitor/README.md

 Requires `gather_facts` to detect the target operating system.

-This role uses the `skolo_account` variable defined in `//skolo/ansible/group_vars/all.yml` and potentially overridden in `hosts.ini`.

 ## Arguments

 Takes a single boolean argument `start_swarming` that controls whether or not